-I concur in the judgment remanding for a new trial, in view of our court's decisions in United States v.
+I concur in the holding that there was sufficient evidence to convict Ontario Rush-Richardson for violating 18 U.S.C. § 924(c), and I concur in the judgment remanding for a new trial, in view of our court's decisions in United States v.
 Brown, 560 F.3d 754 (8th Cir.
 2009), and United States v.
 Kent, 531 F.3d 642 (8th Cir.
 2008).
 Given the location of the firearms and ammunition seized in Rush-Richardson's residence, this was a reasonably close case on whether the government established proof beyond a reasonable doubt under a jury instruction that called for a verdict on what was the equivalent of possession "during and in relation to" drug trafficking.
 If a comparable instruction created a "close" question under the third prong of plain error analysis on the evidence in Kent, 531 F.3d at 656, and crossed the threshold in Brown - where a revolver, ammunition, scale, \$16,000 cash, and small amount of marijuana were seized from a vehicle owned by the defendant and a semi-automatic rifle, ammunition, and 35 pounds of marijuana were seized from a storage unit leased by a co-conspirator, 560 F.3d at 761, 767-68 - then it seems to follow that Rush-Richardson's substantial rights were affected by the instruction in this case.
 Our cases might have gone in a different direction on the substantial rights prong of plain error analysis, given the narrow circumstances in which it appears that a firearm would be possessed "during and in relation to" drug trafficking but not "in furtherance" of drug trafficking, see United States v.
 Combs, 369 F.3d 925, 933 (6th Cir.
 2004), but I ultimately agree with the disposition of this case in light of Brown and Kent.

 I add two observations.
-First, while the court cites the prosecutor's statement in final argument that a firearm possessed "in furtherance" of drug trafficking "must have the potential to facilitate the offense of possession with intent to distribute crack cocaine," ante, at 8, the court does not hold that this argument misstated the law under 18 U.S.C. § 924(c).
+First, while the court cites the prosecutor's statement in final argument that a firearm possessed "in furtherance" of drug trafficking "must have the potential to facilitate the offense of possession with intent to distribute crack cocaine," ante, at 9, the court does not hold that this argument misstated the law under 18 U.S.C. § 924(c).
 To the contrary, in Kent, we specifically rejected the defendant's argument that this same language - "[t]he firearm must . . . have the potential to facilitate the offense of possession with intent to distribute crack cocaine" - incorrectly defined the "in furtherance" element of § 924(c).
 531 F.3d at 654.
 The court explained that "in furtherance of" is not a factual requirement that the firearm advance the crime, but rather a requirement that the person possess the gun with the intent of advancing the crime."
 Id.
 Nothing in this decision calls into question the conclusion in Kent that § 924(c) "authorizes conviction where the defendant intended the firearm to advance or further the crime, but it did not actually do so."
 Id.